-Get prepared in advance.
+Get prepared for the annual reporting in advance.
 Collect data on a weekly or monthly basis to save time in the end.

 Keeping these ten things in mind, just follow the steps below and you will end up with a stunning PDF in around 20 minutes.

 *The function of changing the logo is available for Guru and Business plan subscribers.

 Create a brief overview of the company’s conversions and goal completions if these are applicable to your area of activity.
 This information can be added to the report from Google Analytics and Google Search Console widgets.

 To access these widgets, you should have GA and GSC connected to your SEMrush account.